Killifish: Territorial behaviour

 A small number of species will shoal while most are territorial to varying degrees.
 Populations can be dense and territories can shift quickly, especially for species of the extreme shallows (a few centimetres of water).
 Many species exist as passive tribes in small streams where dominant males will defend a territory while allowing females and immature males to pass through the area.
 In the aquarium, territorial behaviour is different for every grouping, and will even vary by individuals.
 In a large enough aquarium, most species can live in groups as long as there are more than three males.

 Diet

 Killifish feed primarily on aquatic arthropods such as insect (mosquito) larvae, aquatic crustaceans and worms.
-It is reported by the killifish collector Rudolf Koubek that areas in Gabon where the streams lack killifish (due to pollution or other causes) are rife with malaria, which is spread by a mosquito.
 Some species of Orestias from Lake Titicaca are planktonic filter feeders.
 Others, such as Cynolebias and Megalebias species and Nothobranchius ocellatus are predatory and feed mainly on other fish.
 The American Flagfish (Jordanella floridae) feeds heavily on algae and other plant matter as well as aquatic invertebrates.
 Nothobranchius furzeri needs much food because it grows quickly, so when food supplied is inadequate, bigger fish will eat the smaller fish.